JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

     })
 }
 ```
-A separate section explains the exact mechanism of starting a coroutine (in a broad sense) and how one can write their builders.
-For now,
+A separate section explains the exact mechanism of starting a coroutine (in a broad sense) and writing their builders.
+For now, consider
-consider `builder` as a boilerplate to cross the worlds.
+`builder` as a boilerplate to cross the worlds.

 Now, when we change `main` to use the builder and not suspend itself
 ```kotlin